Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

-Solid Edge, from product lifecycle management (PLM) specialist Siemens PLM Software, is highly suitable for Pentair’s Beijing Product Automation Center in terms of scale and business scope.
+Solid Edge, from product lifecycle management (PLM) specialist Siemens Digital Industries Software, is highly suitable for Pentair’s Beijing Product Automation Center in terms of scale and business scope.
 Solid Edge, which utilizes Windows® software, has a user-friendly interface.
 It is particularly advantageous to mid-end users who want their software to be easy to use and fast to operate, and who need to accommodate extensive design variations.

 According to the management of Pentair’s Beijing Product Automation Center, Solid Edge is a perfect match, both functionally and operationally.

 “We wanted design software that was more user-friendly instead of a static unengaging tool,” says Xie Ke, general administrator and warehouse director at the Product Automation Center, Beijing Office, Pentair Valves & Controls Corporate China.
 “Solid Edge is that software; it makes our work much easier.”

 Apart from product design, Pentair’s Beijing Product Automation Center has five business functions, including parts purchasing, planned production, product assembly, quality inspection and warehouse management.
 The center’s product quotation system, which was customized to fully leverage Solid Edge, combines parts purchasing and planned production.

 Using the center’s product quotation system, purchasing team members can directly enter all supplier/cost information into the system and combine the data with the parts library, enabling them to easily and quickly produce a quotation.
 The intuitive system significantly simplifies cost estimating as well as accelerates design approval.
 The team plans to further develop a costing system to realize additional cost savings.